christinlepson/example-fullstack-mern-app/README.md

 ## Setup

-Create a .env file in the server directory to store your preferred API port and your MongoDB database route with the following constonants:
+Create a .env file in the server directory to store your preferred API port and your MongoDB database route with the following constants:

 `API_PORT = 3001`
 `DB_ROUTE = 'your db route here'`